cconstantine/NoDevent/README.md

 ## Web

-The web (javscript) component of NoDevnet is for receiving events.
+The web (javscript) component of NoDevent is for receiving events.

 ### Connecting